codefresh-io/cap-docs.codefresh.io/_docs/integrations/dockerhub.md

 ---

 Codefresh has native support for interacting with Docker Hub registries.
-Adding a Docker Hub integration allows you to reference the integration in your GitHub Actions pipeline, instead of adding explicit credentials.
+Adding a Docker Hub integration allows you to reference the integration in your pipeline (Codefresh or external), instead of adding explicit credentials.
 See [Image enrichment overview]({{site.baseurl}}/docs/integrations/image-enrichment-overview/).

 ### Prerequisites
 Before you configure settings in Codefresh to integrate Docker Hub registry, do the following: